faasm/faasm/toolchain/README.md

 You will need to set this target explicitly the relevant CMake/ Makefile (as the default is `wasm32`).

+## SIMD

+SIMD support is also in flux but possible to switch on with `-msimd128` and `-munimplemented-simd128`.

 ## Building

 To build from scratch you just need to be in the `toolchain` directory, then run: